 New customers can fill out an online ONWASA Application for Water Service form.
-A copy of a valid ID is required.
-Once your Online application is submitted, an ONWASA representative will contact you within 2 business days. *For same day service, you must come into one of the ONWASA Offices before 4:00 PM the day service is requested.
+Once your online application is submitted, an ONWASA representative will contact you within 2 business days.

 - A valid building permit or certificate of occupancy, unless the application is for service to existing structures which are legally occupied

 (NOTE: Requests for same day service received after 4:00 PM will result in additional fees.)

 ONWASA's Customer Guide (pdf) provides essential information about your water utility.

 Approved FY19-20 Fee & Rate Schedule.
 The Authority may waive a Deposit when it determines in its sole discretion that a customer has a good credit history.

 - Deposits shall be used upon termination of utility service or at any other times the Authority elects to cover a customer’s delinquent utility bill

 - When service is terminated, any unused portions of the Deposit shall be refunded

 If a customer maintains a good credit history with the Authority for a continuous period of 36 months, the Authority will apply the Deposit to the customer’s next bills until depleted.
 However, if the Authority later determines that the customer has become a credit risk, it may require the customer to make another deposit or discontinue crediting of an existing deposit to utility bills.